jayofdoom/realtek-r8152-unchanged/readme.md

 kernel, you can fetch those patches directly from the gentoo repository: https://gitweb.gentoo.org/repo/gentoo.git/tree/net-misc/r8152 -- look in the files directory for the patches, and the versioned-ebuild for the order.

+## Why do the version numbers have gaps?

+I don't know.
+I check for updates periodically, and often the versions are higher.
+As far as I can tell, there's no log of all releases made so I just archive what I need to pacakge in Gentoo.